After completing the EU-funded ELLA project with great success, the IB Behindertenhilfe has received further funding from the

 Final product: Handbook for „Understanding and Improving the Fundamental Competences of People with Disabilities“

-Through previously carried out projects most of the consortium partners have established trustworthy and reliable working relationships which are essential for the fast starting, effective work on the high-quality innovative outcomes and for reaching the objectives of this project.
+Through previously completed projects, most of the consortium partners have established trustworthy and reliable working relationships which are essential for effective work on the high-quality, innovative outcomes.
+As well as reaching the objectives of this project.

-STELLA practicably targets these competences and produces as an innovative output a handbook for staff, trainers, HR responsibles and educators on “How to improve basic work skills of people with disabilities”.
-The needs analysis is based on former projects’ lessons learned from different European countries and is not limited to certain areas of professionalism.
-Therefore, the innovative output is transferable and applicable to every field of the labor market as well as on an international dimension.
+STELLA targets these competences and work products practicably, as an innovative output in the form of a handbook for staff, trainers, human resource managers and educators on “How to improve the basic work skills of people with special needs”.
+The needs analysis is based on lessons learned in former projects performed by different European countries.
+It is not limited to any particular areas of professionalism.
+Therefore, the innovative output is transferable and applicable to every field of the labor market and on an international level.

-The project is also carried out in an innovative way: During the project implementation people with disabilities are staff members of the work packages' teams.
+The project is also exercised in an innovative way: During the project implementation people with special needs act as staff members on the work package teams.

 Kick Off Meeting, Oberursel

-The main objective of the project is the production of the handbook which basically provides information and methods on how to improve basic work skills for people with disabilities for everyone who operates in an inclusive work environment.
+The main objective of the project is the production of the handbook which provides information and methods on how to improve basic work skills of people with special needs for everyone who operates in an inclusive work environment.

 Additional objectives are to raise awareness of working in an inclusive team, to strengthen the digital era competences of the staff by working in virtual teams, to foster intercultural competences, to foster the EU citizenship, to include people with disabilities in all aspects of the implementation of the project and to improve the opportunities and conditions for people with disabilities for an independent living.
 Furthermore, the partners target a perceivable progress in terms of organizational learning by using project management methods based on the competence base line of the International Project Management Association (IPMA).

-STELLA activities are carried out on a national level (group discussions, workshops, role plays, job shadowing and video analysis).
-On a transnational level, four meetings in Germany, Greece, Turkey and Lithuania are predefined in a milestone plan during the project span of 24 months.
+STELLA activities are executed on a national level (group discussions, workshops, role playing exercises, job shadowing and video analysis).
+On a transnational level, four meetings, in Germany, Greece, Turkey and Lithuania, are predefined in a milestone plan during the project span of 24 months.
 Further activities address project marketing aspects, e.g. open houses and discussion rounds, to raise the project acceptance among the direct and indirect target groups and other stakeholders.